 The Council offers advice and deals with social issues like education, community and leisure activities, environment, housing, benefits, waste collection, parking and many more.

 Please visit www.haringey.gov.uk for detailed information on council services.

 London is a multi-cultural city where people can freely practice a religion or follow a system of belief.

-Our local area offers many opportunities for people to visit places of religious interest and there is list of local places of worship available from our Welfare Staff or in Ingla Guide.
+Our local area offers many opportunities for people to visit places of religious interest and there is list of local places of worship available from our Welfare staff.

 London is unique with its public transport network available for the commuters and tourists.

 With the oldest and one of the biggest underground system in the world, hundreds of bus routes and convenient city rail network, London may seem like a mysterious labyrinth to navigate through.
 For the latest travel updates and to plan your journey across town please visit www.tfl.gov.uk.

 The School is registered with the TfL discount scheme so our full time students can apply for 18+ Student Oyster photocard and 30% discount on seasonal travelcards and bus passes.
 Talk to Reception if you need the 18+ Student Oyster Photocard.